kartweb/nl2sparql-thesis/README.md

-# NL2SPARQL-THESIS
+# Retrieval-Augmented Generation and Few-Shot Learning for Natural Language to SPARQL in a Heart Failure Metadata Knowledge Graph

 **NL2SPARQL-THESIS** is a research project exploring methods to translate **natural language questions** into **SPARQL queries** for knowledge graph querying.
-It implements and compares different strategies — including **Retrieval-Augmented Generation (RAG)**, **Few-Shot Learning**, and **Schema Feeding** — to understand how language models reason about structured data and logical queries.
+It implements and compares different strategies including **Retrieval-Augmented Generation (RAG)** and **Few-Shot Learning** to understand how different language models reason about structured data and logical queries.

 ---
 ## Data
 The raw Nl to SPARQL pairs are in:
 `data/nl2sparql_pairs.txt`

-## ⚙️ Installation Requirements
+## Installation Requirements

 To install dependencies, run: